Fleckism/SecurityPlus/My linked notes/hash.md

 ---
 tags: [Implementation, secondTag]
 ---
-A cryptographic hashing algorithm produces a fixed length string from an input plaintext that can be of any length.
+A cryptographic hashing [[algorithm]] produces a fixed length string from an input plaintext that can be of any length.

 The output can be referred to as a
 - checksum,
 - message [[digest]], or
-- hash
+- hash = digest
 > ==Utilized:==
 > - Validate [[Integrity]] of data
 > - A hash that is encrypted is a digital signature